meltano/sdk/docs/dev_guide.md

 _REST streams inherit from the class `RESTStreamBase`.
 To create an REST API-based stream class, you will override one class property and three methods:_

-1. `tap_name` The same name used in your tap class (for logging purposes).
+1. **`tap_name`** - The same name used in your tap class (for logging purposes).
 2. **`site_url_base` property** - Returns the base URL, which generally is reflective of a specific API version.
    - For example: to connect to the GitLab v4 API, we use `"https://gitlab.com/api/v4"`.
 3. **`get_auth_header` method** - Build and return an authorization header which will be used when making calls to your API.
    - For example: to connect to the GitLab API, we pass "Private-Token" and (optionally) "User-Agent".

-4. **`get_url` method** - This method returns the concatenates and parameterizes the final URL which will be sent to the python `requests` library.
+**Depending upon your implementation, you may also want to override one or more of the following properties:**

+1. `get_query_params` method - (Optional.)
+This method returns a map (or list of maps) whose values can be substituted into the query URLs.
+A list of maps is returned if multiple calls need to be made.
-   - For example: in our GitLab example, we pass some config setting along within as URL parameters, and then we call to the base class which automatically escapes the URL parameters and concatenates our provided URL with the `site_url_base` property we provided earlier.
+   - For example: in our GitLab example, we want the use to be able to specify multiple project IDs for extraction so we return multiple maps the URL parameters, each with a different `project_id` value.
+   - If not provided, the user-provided config dictionary will automatically be scanned for possible query parameters.
-5. **`post_process` method** - (Optional.)
+2. `post_process` method - (Optional.)
 This method gives us an opportunity to "clean up" the results prior to returning them to the downstream tap - for instance: cleaning, renaming, or appending the list of properties returned by the API.
    - For our GitLab example, no cleansing was necessary and we passed along the result directly as